umarhassan-mitodl/cms.615-fall-2013/content/resources/cms-615f13-th.md

 file: /courses/cms-615-games-for-social-change-fall-2013/17469da73947ce8fe034ca8146ac7c96_cms-615f13-th.jpg
 file_size: 5313
 file_type: image/jpeg
-hide_download: true
-hide_download_original: null
 image_metadata:
-  caption: Detail of a screenshot of [The Cat and the Coup](http://www.thecatandthecoup.com/),
+  caption: Detail of a screenshot of {{% resource_link "dcc3744c-e583-4167-8625-2096e370d69f"
-    a videogame by Peter Brinson and Kurosh ValaNejad.
+    "The Cat and the Coup" %}}, a videogame by Peter Brinson and Kurosh ValaNejad.
     (Used with permission.)
   credit: Used with permission.
   image-alt: The ghost of Mohammed Mossadegh shuffles sadly through a phantasmagoric
     protest of Persian bricolage.
 But where is his cat?